 Back in the holding cells, the constables were locking the drunks back in their cells and tending to the wounded.

-Penny knelt at the doorway where the night shift guard had taken a burst the to back.
+Penny knelt at the doorway where the night shift guard had taken a burst to the back.
 She looked at the constable tending to the wound.
 “Is he going to be okay?”

 “I don’t know.”
 The worried constable replied, fishing into the kit next to her for the can of spray skin.